SspStark/AI-ML/README.md

 **Data Collection**
 - Collecting various data sources and steps to extract data.
+- Data can be collected from Sales team, Marketing Team and Other Sources from all these we will have Raw Data and we need to specify the Target Feature.

+In Supervised Learning the labeled data can be acquired from
+- Manual Labeling
+- Observing Behaviours
+- Downloading from Websites
+- Data Labeling Services & Tools

 **Data Preprocessing**
 - Integrating the data from various sources.